PhilipDaniels/AutoZilla/README.md

 - [ ] Templates: lots more built-in variables, see the issue in Github.
 - [ ] Templates: "emplatize" refactor
 - [ ] Templates: How to have a button on a form do the same thing as running a template?
-- [ ] TemplateLoader class: load from known "Templates" subfolder.
+- [X] TemplateLoader class: load from known "Templates" subfolder.
 Use meta-data in first line: ;;AZ;; CSA-L; BLahalalalalla
 - [ ] Vi: need to send a prefix?
 Doesn't work with paste either.
 - [ ] Tooling: setup FxCop for the project.
 - [ ] Main GUI: Pick one hotkey to display the form?
 - [ ] Main GUI: get decent icons in 16x16 for the tray, larger for the toolbar
 - [ ] Main GUI: create a log4net appender for the debug tab
 - [ ] Main GUI: provide ability to load & unload keys & plugins, and block particular ones.
+- [ ] Main GUI: provide a setting to hide the Debug tab.
 - [ ] Demos: Create a demo (simplest possible) plugin?
 - [ ] Demos: Create a demo WPF project?
 - [ ] Core: Create a FocusRestoringFormBase
+- [ ] Core: How do we handle versions - 0.1 etc.